allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 dyld3 does not even support this variable yet.

-Test platform was MacBook Pro Retina, 13-inch, Early 2015 (3,1 GHz Intel Core i7).
-Unfortunately I&nbsp;didn't have access to any significantly slower machine.
+Test platform was MacBook Pro Retina, 13-inch, Early 2015 (3,1 GHz Intel Core i7) with macOS High Sierra 10.13.4 (17E202).
+Unfortunately I&nbsp;didn't have
+access to any significantly slower machine.
 Each measurement in the following tables is an average of 6&nbsp;samples.
 Two types of launches were measured:

 - warm launch – without system restart,
 - cold launch – system restart between each measured time sample.